alissonsol/Archive/docs/hacks.md

 Afterwards, remove the `~/.kube` folder and enable Kubernetes again (this loses at least some configuration, and possibly data).

+## Azure deletes static IP when deleting an ingress using it

+This is an unexpected Azure behavior, confirmed by this post: [How to make Azure not delete Public IP when deleting service / ingress-controller?](https://www.javaer101.com/en/article/75709569.html).
+Following the workaround also has its side-effects.
+Makes is better to `clear`, and then rebuild everything (`resources`, `components`, and `workloads`).

 Back to main [readme](../README.md)